The UNA is committed to providing leadership, education and support services to promote a sustainable community life.

 The UNA Children’s Garden at Old Barn Community Centre, is now home to Mason bee nests!
 These nests were built by families who participated in the UNA’s Mason bee nest-building workshop, run by UNA community members.
 With these nests, we are supporting the native pollinators and the local plant populations!

 Collaboration with the UBC Seeds Lending Library

 The Seeds Lending Library is a free resource that eliminates the need for gardeners to purchase new seeds.
 The Lending Library also provides opportunities to learn about gardening, seed saving, and agricultural research and teaching at UBC.
 The Lending Library has participated in UNA community events, offering its services and expertise to UNA gardeners.

 Research and Education

 The UNA has partnered with UBC Sustainability’s SEEDS program to advance UBC’s strategic plans and priorities.
-We incorporate this research into ours practices to continue to make improvements and further the sustainability of our operations and services.

 The UNA’s collaboration with Strata Energy Advisory Program provides strata buildings the opportunity to receive a free building energy assessment and recommendations on how to reduce their energy use and associated costs.